ryanchengguo/Algorithms/README.md

 - 88_Merge Sorted Array
   - Given two sorted integer arrays nums1 and nums2, merge nums2 into nums1 as one sorted array.

+- 118_Pascal's Triangle
+  - Given a non-negative integer numRows, generate the first numRows of Pascal's triangle.
+In Pascal's triangle, each number is the sum of the two numbers directly above it.